80 to 100gramsmaple syrup or honey4 to 5 tablespoons

 For nut-free: swap peanut butter for sunflower seed butter or pumpkin seed butter.

-For vegan: use maple syrup, plant-based protein powder, and dairy-free dark chocolate.
+For vegan: use maple syrup and dairy-free dark chocolate.